 Traditionally, lime mortars have often been prepared and applied hot.
 Hot-mixed mortars have not only a good workability but being very sticky they are less liable of being washed out by rain.

-Mortars containing only lime and sand harden slowly in contact with the air (carbonation).
-Because their hardening is slow and they can't harden underwater at all, they were unsuitable in very damp environments or for specialist applications such as for marine works, ports, canals, water tanks etc.
+Air lime mortars containing only lime and sand harden slowly in contact with air (carbonation).
+Because their hardening is slow they were unsuitable for very damp environments or for specialist applications such as for marine works.
+The Phoenicians (2500 - 500 B.C.) were first to discover the recipe of mortars capable of hardening in contact with water - such mortars being called water limes, today mostly known as hydraulic limes.

 The Romans carried their knowledge of the preparation of mortar with them to the most remote parts of their empire.